 If you are a full-time student in The Graduate School, three course registrations are required for full-time standing in a given quarter.
 You may take a fourth course without adding to your tuition bill.
-Consult the current website of The Graduate School for regulations concerning residency and post-candidacy research.

-Within the framework of The Graduate School residency requirements, the Department determines the number and distribution of courses required for your particular program of study (See Section 3: The PH.D.
+The Graduate Schools requires nine quality letter-graded (ABC, not P/NP) courses approved for TGS credit (i.e., courses with a career of TGS, as designated in CAESAR) as a minimum for the master's and PhD degrees.
+Above that, the Department determines the number and distribution of courses required for a PhD in African American Studies (See Section 3: The PH.D.
 Program).
 In consultation with your adviser, you will choose your coursework from courses offered in the Department of African American Studies as well as in other departments and programs.
 The Director of Graduate Studies is also available for consultation on coursework.